phillymjs/phillymjs/README.md

 ### Coding Experience ###

 I cut my teeth on BASIC and Pascal in grade school and high school.
-I currently write a lot of Bash scripts and occasional Applescripts, know juuuuust enough Powershell to ask where the bathroom is, and I'm working on learning Python.
+I currently write a lot of Bash scripts and occasional Applescripts, know juuuuust enough Powershell to ask where the bathroom is, and I dip in and out of trying to learn Python.

+### Additional Tech Chops ###

+Currently learning Docker and working on redoing my home network infrastructure with all services running in containers.

+I love to tinker with Home Assistant.
+I started off controlling a couple lights, then came up with something so I'd get nagged to remove the clothes when my (dumb) washer and dryer finished their cycles.
+Most recently I created a couple sensors to read my iCloud calendar in search of "Vacation" or "Company Holiday", to determine if the current day and the next day are workdays.
+Any weekday I'm off from work, those two sensors prevent some automations from running unnecessarily.
+I also put a temperature/humidity sensor in every room of my house and studied the collected data to try to make my heating and cooling work more efficiently.

 ### More About Me ###